The Beginner's Guide to Learning Piano

 Timing (when to play)

 Written music is split into āmeasuresā (or ābarsā), represented by thin vertical lines that cross the staff.
 Within each measure, different symbols represent different note lengths.
 AĀ whole noteĀ is the longest, with a certain duration depending on the speed of the song.
 The other note lengths are subdivisions of this whole note.
 Half notes are half this length, quarters a quarter, eighths an eighth⦠and so on.
-You will use these later when we start counting.
+You will use these later when we start counting.Note that eighth notes have a "flagā, cutting the length of the quarter note in half.
+Sixteenth notes have a double flag, cutting it in half again.
+To clean up the stave, eighth or sixteenth notes played consecutively are grouped together by joining up the flags.
+This is called ābeamingā.

 Rests